 Clearly Filtered® with Affinity® Filtration Technology gives you the power to remove up to 99.9% of glyphosate from your tap water, giving you peace of mind that comes from knowing your drinking water is finally clean and safe.
 Basic water filters that rely on simple carbon (like Brita®) or charcoal are only effective at removing unpleasant odors and taste.
 These filters are not capable of stopping glyphosate and instead allows it to pass right through the filter into the water you're drinking.
 More sophisticated technology like Clearly Filtered is required to provide this type of contaminant removal.

-How does Clearly Filtered do at Removing Glyphosate?
+How does Clearly Filtered do at Removing Glyphosate in tap water?